factopolis/factopolis/content/claims/only-109-affected-by-travel-ban/_index.md

 ---
-title: Only 109 People Affected by Travel Ban
+title: Only 109 people affected by travel ban
 summary: At least 746 people were detained and processed…
 checks:
   - checker: new-york-times